Author: Sujeet Kumar

 Also, finding the optimum structure becomes complicated with too many variables.

 In a competitive environment, the correct interpretation of drivers is crucial.
 Even slight biases may have a significant impact on the result.
-BBN provides a useful but straightforward and intuitive method to respect the correlation between predictors and calculate the strength of drivers considering path modeling.
+Bayesian Belief Network provides a useful but straightforward and intuitive method to respect the correlation between predictors and calculate the strength of drivers considering path modeling.
 Along with drivers, it also helps business executives to analyze the action plan.
 Its prediction power can be married with other machine learning algorithms to improve the model prediction.